-The Society of Jesus, also knows as the Jesuits, was founded in Rome, Italy, in 1540 by St. Ignatius Loyola and friends including St. Francis Xavier and St. Peter Faber.
+The Society of Jesus, also known as the Jesuits, was founded in Rome, Italy, in 1540 by St. Ignatius Loyola and friends, including St. Francis Xavier and St. Peter Faber.

 Just over 16,000 Jesuits serve on six continents and in 112 nations.
 It is difficult to find a country where Jesuits do not serve.

-The province also sponsors pre-secondary education: Loyola Academy Middle School in St. Louis and Academia San Ignacio de Loyola in San Juan, Puerto Rico, as well as several parish schools.
+Pre-secondary education: Loyola Academy Middle School in St. Louis and Academia San Ignacio de Loyola in San Juan, Puerto Rico, as well as several parish schools.

-Young men begin their Jesuit lives with two years of study and apostolic ministry based at the Jesuit Novitiate of St. Stanislaus Kostka at St. Charles College in Grand Coteau, La.
+Jesuits begin their formation with two years of study and apostolic ministry based at the Jesuit Novitiate of St. Stanislaus Kostka at St. Charles College in Grand Coteau.